armdevvel/mxe-SHARED/README.md

 (or if you want to just set it up in one command and already have the Linux dependencies installed, just run this long command (lol) --

--- cd ~ && git clone https://github.com/armdevvel/mxe --depth=1 && cd mxe && git apply mxe-fixes.patch && mkdir usr && cd usr && wget https://github.com/armdevvel/llvm-mingw/releases/download/11.0/llvm-mingw-fixed-ubuntu-1804.tar.xz && tar -xf llvm-mingw-fixed-ubuntu-1804.tar.xz && cd .. && make MXE_TARGETS="armv7-w64-mingw32" libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre )
+-- cd ~ && git clone https://github.com/armdevvel/mxe --depth=1 && cd mxe && mkdir usr && cd usr && wget https://github.com/armdevvel/llvm-mingw/releases/download/11.0/llvm-mingw-fixed-ubuntu-1804.tar.xz && tar -xf llvm-mingw-fixed-ubuntu-1804.tar.xz && cd .. && make MXE_TARGETS="armv7-w64-mingw32" libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre )

 You should be good to go now!
 Go have fun with your heart's desires building what you can/please.
 If there's issues, never be afraid to ask for help by opening an issue.